 What is this site about?

 Shane Peterson has been a volleyball coach for the past ten years at many levels.
-He is now the Varsity Boy's Coach at Waukesha North High School in Waukesha, WI as well as head of coach for the Milwaukee Sting Volleyball Club in Waukesha, WI.
+He is now the Varsity Girl's Coach at Kettle Moraine High School in Wales, WI as well as head of coach for the Milwaukee Sting Volleyball Club in Waukesha, WI.